 Throughout her decorated career, Rhoades has performed the roles of Director of Instruction and Head and Assistant Golf Professional at places throughout the United States including: Flagg Creek Golf Course (Countryside, Ill.), the Dr. Jim Suttie Golf Academy (Frankfort, Ill.), Olympia Fields Country Club (Olympia Fields, Ill.), The Ridges Golf Club (Wisconsin Rapids, Wis.) and the Gainesville Golf and Country Club (Gainesville, Fla).
 Along the way Rhoades has been instrumental in the development and implementation of various junior programs including Hook a Kid on Golf, First Tee and the Special Olympics.

-In 2014, Rhoades was a honorable mention selection for U.S. Kids Golf's Top 50 Kids Teachers Award, which annually recognizes the world's most outstanding youth golf instructors.
+From 2012-15, Rhoades has been named an honorable mention selection for U.S. Kids Golf's Top 50 Kids Teachers Award, which annually recognizes the world's most outstanding youth golf instructors.
 Rhoades is a big contributor to junior golf and devotes a lot of time to teaching young golfers.

 Rhoades is no stranger to the collegiate game, either.
 From 1991-92, she worked as the head women's golf coach at the College of William and Mary.
 In that capacity, she oversaw all aspects of the program from budgeting, scheduling and player development.
 She has also volunteered with several high school and college programs throughout her career.